Registered Nurse RN

 Tips on Time Management

 Ask the right questions in report!
 This helps get your day started off right and eliminates surprises.
-When receiving hand-off report make sure you ask about what procedures the patient will be having, lab times (especially for cardiac enzymes), special treatments (wound care, central line dressings changes, IV changes, tubing changes).
-These tasks need to be planned out by you so you can dedicate a time to completing them along with your other tasks.
-WRITE all this on your report sheet!
+When receiving hand-off report, make sure you ask about what procedures the patient will be having, lab times (especially for cardiac enzymes), and special treatments (wound care, central line dressings changes, IV changes, tubing changes).
+These tasks need to be planned out by you so that you can dedicate time to complete them along with your other tasks.
+Write all this on your report sheet!

 Try to streamline medication administration times!
-You will spend A LOT of time giving medications as a nurse, and if you aren’t careful this can put you behind.
-Always check with your institution’s policy for medication administration time frame policies but try to group medications together.
-For instances, 1000 is a big med pass time for day shift (most places allow you to give them 1 hour before and 1 hour after the time they are due), and say your patient has meds at 1000 and 1100…..give the medications at 1000 so you don’t have to go back at 1100 and give them again.
+You will spend A LOT of time giving medications as a nurse, and if you aren’t careful, this can put you behind.
+Always check with your institution’s policy for medication administration time frame policies, but try to group medications together.
+For instance, 1000 is a big med pass time for day shift (most places allow you to give them 1 hour before and 1 hour after the time they are due), and let’s say your patient has meds at 1000 and 1100.
+In that case, you can give the medications at 1000 so you don’t have to go back at 1100 and give them again.
 Be sure to watch your time sensitive medications though.

-Don’t just utilize medication passes for giving medications but to do other tasks!
-Don’t just give medications but groups your tasks together for each patient.
-For instance, if a patient needs medications at 1000 but also needs a central line dressing change, IV tubing change, bath, linen change, and to get into the bedside chair….do all this at once while in the room.
-Then the patient will be set for a while and you can get some other tasks done.
+Don’t just utilize medication passes for giving medications, but do other tasks as well!
+Don’t just give medications but group your tasks together for each patient.
+For instance, if a patient needs medications at 1000 but also needs a central line dressing change, IV tubing change, bath, linen change, and to get into the bedside chair, then do all this at once while in the room.
+This way, the patient will be set for a while and you can get some other tasks done.

 Experience helps with time management!
-The reason a lot of new nurses get behind is because they are not use to performing skills (which become sharpened with repetition).
-Therefore, they spend more time than normal starting IVs, giving certain medications, etc. but as they hone in on their skills their get faster and the day will flow easier!
+Remember, experience helps with time management, so things will get easier in time!
+The reason a lot of new nurses get behind is because they are not used to performing skills (which become sharpened with repetition).
+Therefore, they spend more time than normal starting IVs, giving certain medications, etc. However, as they hone their skills, they get faster.

 Still in nursing school?
-If you can, I recommend getting a job as a nursing assistant to help you learn how to develop a routine.
-This helped me a lot because I knew how the day would flow and this allowed me to transition easier into the nursing role.
+If you can, I recommend getting a job as a nursing assistant/intern to help you learn how to develop a routine.
+This helped me a lot because I knew how the day would flow, and this allowed me to transition easier into the nursing role.

 More New Nurse Tips